 Using Cryptographic Hashing for More Secure Password Storage

-The irreversible mathematical properties of hashing make it a phenomenal mechanism to conceal password at rest and in motion.
+The irreversible mathematical properties of hashing make it a phenomenal mechanism to conceal passwords at rest and in motion.
 Another critical property that makes hash functions suitable for password storage is that they are deterministic.